-- Remove the motorcycle from the lift stand as per the instructions of the vehicle manufacturer. - Remove the lift stand.
+- Remove the motorcycle from the work stand according to the repair manual. - Remove the work stand.

-9.1 Checking the basic chassis setting with rider's weight
+8.1 Checking the basic chassis setting with the rider's weight

 - For optimal motorcycle riding characteristics and to avoid damage to forks, shock absorbers, link fork and frame, the basic settings of the suspension components must match the rider's weight. - This chassis component is factory set to a standard rider's weight.